dosdude1/discord-lite/README.md

 - Voice and video chat
 - Friend requests (will not be implemented due to Discord TOS concerns)
 - Two-factor authentication
+- Captchas
+- Editing messages

+### Releases

+Prebuilt Universal "Tri-FAT" binaries can be found in the [Releases](https://github.com/dosdude1/discord-lite/releases) section.
+You can download and run on PowerPC, 32-bit Intel, or 64-bit Intel.
+It will also run on ARM-based Macs under Rosetta, but native ARM support will be added soon.

+Alternatively, you can download the latest release off [my website](http://dosdude1.com/apps/Discord%20Lite.dmg), which is loadable on the older machines.